satyam-9/Kinara-Capital-SDE-assigment/README.md

 ### Descriptions

 This project is a student grid application that allows you to view, filter, and add student details.
 It provides a user-friendly interface to display student information and perform actions such as filtering by name and total marks, adding new students, and pagination.
+The frontend is build with React.js and the backend is build with java spring boot, along with the for the database MySQL is used.

 ### Features